-- Understanding the patient's priorities and questions up front is an absolute must.
+• Understanding the patient's priorities and questions up front is an absolute must.
 Many physicians already embed agenda setting into their daily practice.
 The challenge here is that your patients may be less "ready" than they have been in the past.
-Make sure to take an extra few seconds to allow them to think about it. - Many practices use technicians in a pre-visit meeting to gather patient history and chief complaints. - patient history and chief complaints.
+Make sure to take an extra few seconds to allow them to think about it.

-Identify priorities, "I see that you're here to discuss your headaches, seasonal allergies and the resultant eye irritation.
-Before we begin, ne there any other issues you were hoping to discuss today?"
+- extra few seconds to allow them to think about it.
+Many practices use technicians in a pre-visit meeting to gather patient history and chief complaints.
+Identify priorities.
+"I see that you're here to discuss your headaches, seasonal allergies and the resultant eye irritation.
+Before we begin, are there any other issues you were hoping to discuss today?"
 Ask twice.
 After the patient identifies their concerns, ask "Is there anything else?" and wait for the answer.
 Keep asking until they confirm that they have nothing else.
+Seure: Press Game; Chikay Daniek, Chief Experience Officer